a public policy executive

 + social scientist

-As an executive and social scientist, I focus my expertise and my mission on developing strategies for high-visibility initiatives and pubic policy to advance responsible technology design and deployment that delivers impactful results, especially among underserved populations.
-I have over 10 years of experience advancing responsible innovation in financial services, telecommunications, and technology.
+I build bridges across the tech industry, government, and public interest groups to solve societal challenges through tech + innovation that scales impact, linking research to public policy and practice.
+As an executive social scientist, I focus my expertise and my mission on developing strategies for high-visibility initiatives that advance responsible technology design, deployment, and use that delivers impactful results, especially among underserved populations.

 I participated in a podcast where we discussed the need for a policy agenda for "Rural AI."